alecrm/dotrepo/README.md

 # Dotfiles Repo
 Repo containing dot files and general dev environment files.

-Legerage [GNU Stow](https://www.gnu.org/software/stow/) for symlink management.
+Leverage [GNU Stow](https://www.gnu.org/software/stow/) for symlink management.

 Files and directories that begin with a dot are prefixed with `dot-` instead, and the `--dotfiles` flag is used to have `stow` alter them back.
 This is so the contents of the repository (or certain directories) are not completely hidden.